CPardi/doctranMenu/README.md

 $(".doctran-menu").doctranMenu(options);
 ```
 where `options` can be
- * toggleDuration, Specifies the time of the animation to open or close a menu item.
+ * `toggleDuration`, Specifies the time of the animation to open or close a menu item.
 (Default: 0).
- * recursiveClose, Specifies whether close a menu item's list should close all nested menu item lists.(Default: true).
+ * `recursiveClose`, Specifies whether close a menu item's list should close all nested menu item lists.(Default: true).
- * uniqueBranching, Specifies whether open another menu item list at the same depth should close an already open item list.
+ * `uniqueBranching`, Specifies whether open another menu item list at the same depth should close an already open item list.
 (Default: true).
- * expanderOpen, The character to use for open expander.
+ * `expanderOpen`, The character to use for open expander.
 (Default: "▼").
- * expanderClosed, The character to use for close expander.
+ * `expanderClosed`, The character to use for close expander.
 (Default: "▶").
- * openActive, Specifies whether the menu should open to the item marked with the class 'active' (Default: true).
+ * `openActive`, Specifies whether the menu should open to the item marked with the class 'active' (Default: true).
- * showHide, Properties relating to the show/hide switch.(Default: 0).
+ * `showHide`, Properties relating to the show/hide switch.(Default: 0).
- * showHide.toggleDuration, Specifies the time of the animation to open or close the menu.
+  * `showHide.toggleDuration`, Specifies the time of the animation to open or close the menu.
 (Default: null).
- * showHide.appendTo, The element to use as a show/hide switch.
+  * `showHide.appendTo`, The element to use as a show/hide switch.
 (Default: null).
- * showHide.onShow, Action to perform when the show/hide switch is clicked to show the menu.(Default: null).
+  * `showHide.onShow`, Action to perform when the show/hide switch is clicked to show the menu.(Default: null).
- * showHide.onHide, Action to perform when the show/hide switch is clicked to hide the menu.
+  * `showHide.onHide`, Action to perform when the show/hide switch is clicked to hide the menu.
 (Default: null).
- * search, Properties relating to the search form.
+ * `search`, Properties relating to the search form.
- * search.action, The search form action.
+  * `search.action`, The search form action.
 (Default: null).
- * search.filter, The filtering method.
+  * `search.filter`, The filtering method.
- * search.resultInfo, Function to construct search results information.
+  * `search.resultInfo`, Function to construct search results information.

 ## Examples
 For examples, see [exampleusage.html](exampleusage.html).